Energy prepayment meters: what you need to know

 What debts can be recovered using a Prepayment Meter?

-The debts a firm can recover using prepayment meters are the arrears you have run up with them at the property where they want to install the meter, providing you were the account holder when the arrear were run up.
+A firm can recover debts accrued using prepayment meters at the property where they want to install the meter.
+They are only able to do this, however, if you were the account holder when the arrears were run up.

 They cannot recover arrears from a meter for an account you had for another property you lived in, unless you agree to them doing so and enter into a formal agreement with them.